PHPWord

 Answer:

-Solid salt (NaCl) does not conduct electricity
+Solid salt (NaCl) does not conduct electricity because:

-No free ions in solid form
+No free ions in solid form.

-, Na⁺ and Cl⁻ become free, making it conductive.
+When dissolved in water, Na⁺ and Cl⁻ become free, making it conductive.

 Example:

-HCl in water
+HCl in water: Conducts electricity.

-: Does not conduct (No ions).
+Glucose in water: Does not conduct (No ions).

 ad-nav-right.webp